Jessweb87/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?
+Web acessibility ensures that everyone with or without disabilities can access websites without any barriers, basically all users have equal access to information and functionality.
 2. Talk about 3 different things you can do to ensure your website is accessible.
+Include proper alt text for images. ...Give your links unique and descriptive names. ...
+Use color with care. ..
 3. How would you explain the concept of a variable to someone new to programming?
+Variables hold the data value and it can be changed anytime it must also have a unique name.
 4. What is the purpose of using functions in code?
+Functions are a good alternative to having repeating blocks of code in a program.
 5. How do you access a key inside of an object inside of an array?
+Object.keys(object)

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.